DmitriAlhimovich/CSharpTeaching/README.md

 public byte Value;
 }

-a.
-Create test set of data
+- Create test set of data
-b.
-Select average mark for every student by subject
+- Select average mark for every student by subject
-c.
-Select average mark for every group by subject
+- Select average mark for every group by subject
-d.
-Select a subject for every student on which he/she has the best average mark
+- Select a subject for every student on which he/she has the best average mark
-e.
-Print table with best students by groups and subjects
+- Print table with best students by groups and subjects

 2. Find words from given text that start and end with selected symbols (a,m => Amsterdam)
 3. For list of numbers show {number, number*frequency, frequency}